Truth. Order. Moderation.

 The 300-word Challenge will take place quarterly, opening in April, July, October and January respectively.
 The image for the Challenge will be posted on the 1st, or as soon as possible thereafter, but no entries may be posted until the 10th and the thread itself will be closed until then.
 The thread will remain open until 11.59pm GMT on the last day of the month, when voting will open.
 Voting will close at 11.59pm GMT on the 15th of the following month, or such later date as the moderators shall think fit in view of the number of entries.

 We welcome short reviews of the stories entered in the Challenges since these add to the general enjoyment of the contests.
-There is no obligation on anyone to write such reviews, but if you are thinking of doing so, please bear two issues in mind:
+There is no obligation on anyone to write such reviews, but if you are thinking of doing so while the Challenge is open, please bear two issues in mind:

-- Reviews should include every story submitted regardless of whether you like a particular story or even understand it.
-If you merely want to comment on a handful of entries that most appeal to you, especially when setting out a shortlist before voting, that is of course acceptable, but for anything more than that, it’s Review One, Review All.
+- Reviews should include every entry submitted regardless of whether you like a particular story or even understand it.
+If you merely want to comment on one or two entries that most appeal to you as they come in, that isn't a problem, but for anything more than that, while the Challenge is open it’s Review One, Review All.
+(Once the Challenge is over and voting has started, then if you want to draw up a long- or shortlist with comments on the entries you've picked, there is no restriction as to number.)

 - Reviews should be short, and positive in tone and content.